-Note: Only use firmware for your ZyXEL device's specific model.
-Refer to the label on the bottom of your ZyXEL device.
+Note: Only use firmware for your ZyXEL Device's specific model.
+Refer to the label on the bottom of your ZyXEL Device.

 The DSL RJ-11 (ADSL over POTS models) or RJ-45 (ADSL over ISDN models) connects to your ADSL-enabled telephone line.
-The ZyXEL device is compatible with the ADSL/ADSL2/ ADSL2+ standards.
-Maximum data rates attainable by the ZyXEL device for each standard are shown in the next table.
+The ZyXEL Device is compatible with the ADSL/ADSL2+ standards.